bseltz-cohesity/scripts/python/backupNow/README.md

 ## Components

-* backupNow.py: the main python script
+* backupNow.py: the main PowerShell script
 * pyhesity.py: the Cohesity REST API helper module

 Place all files in a folder together. then, run the main script like so: